 3. Use Budget Airlines

-With more than a dozen budget airline carriers throughout Europe, you can fly to almost anywhere on the continent for cheap when booking with a budget airline.
+With more than a dozen budget airline carriers throughout Europe, every European traveler knows that you can fly to almost anywhere on the continent for cheap when booking with a budget airline.
 Airfare will often be cheaper than train tickets, but the least expensive seats tend to sell out the fastest.

 While you might be getting a bargain on airfare, make sure to check for additional fees and taxes which are often not included in the advertised rate.
 Also avoid sizeable baggage fees by researching each airline’s rules on hand baggage and luggage size.
 Packing light will help you avoid baggage fees and let you ease through the airport!